 No matter whether you have one child or ten, it’s impossible to keep your house clean at all times.
 Establishing set clean-up times throughout the day can help you maintain a clean house with kids and let you actually live in it.

 For many families, it makes the most sense to have a clean-up session after mealtimes or in the evening as the first step in everyone’s nighttime routine.
+If you go this route, you can designate someone to focus on the dirty dishes, while other family members work on getting the kitchen clean.
+This is a great way to get in the habit of cleaning on a regular basis.

 Use A Chore Chart